Cei-Rigotti

-The Cei-Rigotti (also known as the Cei gas rifle) is an early automatic rifle created in the final years of the 19th century by Amerigo Cei-Rigotti, an officer in the Royal Italian Army.
-Although the rifle was never officially adopted by any military, it was tested extensively by the Italian Army during the lead-up to the First World War.
+The Cei-Rigotti (also known as the Cei gas rifle) was an early automatic rifle designed in the late 19th century by Amerigo Cei-Rigotti, an officer of the Royal Italian Army.
+The rifle was tested by the Italian Army but was not adopted for standard military service.

+The rifle was a gas-operated, selective-fire weapon capable of both semi-automatic and fully automatic fire.
+Several versions were developed during its experimental history, with variations in chambering and magazine configuration.
+The Cei-Rigotti was among the early attempts to develop an infantry rifle capable of automatic fire, but technical and practical limitations prevented it from entering standard military service.

 Background

 The Italians developed self-loading rifles as early as 1893, and one of the earliest self-loading designs to show some practical value was the Cei-Rigotti rifle, created by Captain Amerigo Cei Rigotti of the Bersaglieri.

 According to Morin, Cei Rigotti filled at least four different patents: